-One of the questions we hear the most is, “What type of car seat should my child be in?”
+One of the questions we hear the most is, “What type of car seat should my child be in?”.
 To know which seat is best for you and your child, there are many factors to consider such as age, height, weight and fit which can sometimes make this a complicated answer.
 As you’ll see, there are many stages of car seats and I highly recommend you follow our guidelines and not jump ahead once your child meets the minimum of the next seat up.
 So much research and development goes into creating each seat and they are specifically designed to give the best protection to your child at every stage.

 Phase 1: Infant Car Seat

-Most REAR FACING INFANT SEATS can also be known as “bucket seats” because of their shape.
+REAR FACING INFANT SEATS can also be known as “bucket seats” because of their shape.
 They are portable, convenient and help tote your new babe around while out and about.
 Most have a weight limit of 30-35 pounds and a height limitation of 32 inches tall.
 If your child fits comfortably in their infant seat, is still within the seat’s weight and height limit, and you want to keep them in this seat — go for it!
-If you are tired of carrying them around or your child seems uncomfortable at any point, you are able to move them up to a convertible car seat or an all-in-one because these seats are made to accommodate newborn sizes anyway!
+If you are tired of carrying them around or your child seems uncomfortable at any point, you are able to move them up to a convertible car seat or an all-in-one (at any time!) because these seats are made to accommodate newborn sizes anyway!

 State laws and regulations vary, but it is strongly encouraged to keep your child in their current seat until they max out the height and/or weight limitations of it.
 The reason for this is that a lot of engineering goes into keeping your little as safe as possible and every stage of car seat is developed with the size and biomechanics of your child in mind.
 The transition from the rear facing infant seat to a convertible seat is the only one that can be done at any point.
 You can even forego the infant bucket seat and go straight to a convertible or all-in-one seat since they both will rear-face and can accommodate a newborn.
 Some will even rear-face up to 50 lbs!!
 The major difference is that you can’t remove a convertible or all-in-one seat from the vehicle during errands.
-For many parents, having the ability to keep their child IN their seat during errands is very important (and convenient!)
+For many parents, having the ability to keep their child IN their infant seat during errands is very important (and convenient!)

 0 – 2+ years